chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_prerequisites.md

     weight = 210
 +++

-This page explains the prerequisites of the AWS and on-premise backed backup.
-You can also take back up for:
+This page explains the prerequisites of the AWS and on-premise backup.

-- External Open Search and Postgres-SQL on Amazon S3 bucket.
-- External Open Search and Postgres-SQL on External File-system (EFS).

 {{< note >}} You can take backup on EFS system through DNS or IP. {{< /note >}}